djheery/data-structures/binary-trees/red-black-tree/README.md

 A rotation is an operation on the Tree that changes the structure of the tree [without interfering with the overall ordering of nodes in the tree](https://en.wikipedia.org/wiki/Tree_rotation)

 In a tree rotation one node is moved up, and one node is moved down in the tree.

+#### Rules for Rotation

+Rotation should occur when there is a RED-RED conflict in the tree

+There are two main pathways when this is true

+1. If the current node is the right child of the parent
+2. If the current node is the left child of the parent

+##### Pathway 1.

+- If the current nodes parent has a left child that is NULL or the parents left child is BLACK then:
+    - if the current nodes left child is not NULL AND its color is RED then:
+        - A Right-Left rotation should be perfomed
+    - If the current nodes right child is not NULL AND the color of the right child is RED
+        - A Left-Left rotation should be perfomed
+- Otherwise (ELSE)
+    - You should let the parents left child to BLACK
+    - You should set the current nodes color to BLACK
+    - If the current nodes parent is not the ROOT THEN:
+        - Set the parents color to red

+##### Pathway 2

+- If the current nodes parent has a right child that is NULL or the parents right child is BLACK
+    - If the current nodes left child is not NULL and its color is REDthen:
+        - A Right-Right rotation should be performed
+    - If the current nodes right child is not NULL and the color of said node is RED then:
+        - A LEFT RIGHT rotation should be performed
+- Otherwise
+    - Set the parents right child to BLACK
+    - Set the current node to BLACK
+    - If the current nodes parent is not the trees ROOT then:
+        - Set the current nodes parent to RED

+Then set the flag for a RED-RED conflict to false

+Finally return the current node

 ### The Insertion Algorithm (Conceptual)